 - Trisomies: The most frequent type of trisomies that have been observed are trisomy 21, 22, and 16 chromosomes.
 The frequency of occurrence of trisomy 21 is 1 in 700 live births.
 The studies have found an association between maternal age and down syndrome.
 So, it is generally recommended for pregnant women of age 35 or above for prenatal diagnosis.

 - Sex Chromosome Aneuploidy: It is the most common chromosomal abnormality responsible for abortion.
 In the majority of cases 45, X (Turner syndrome) arrangement is found to be responsible for miscarriages.
 The frequency of occurrence of turner syndrome is 1 in 1,000 female live births.
 In some cases, trisomy of sex chromosomes, such as 47, XXX, 47, XXY, and 47, XYY, found to be responsible for infertility.

-- Structural rearrangements: The most common type of structural rearrangement leading to abortions are Robertsonian translocation, reciprocal translocation, and inversions.
-These rearrangements lead to the production of unbalanced chromosomes due to abnormal segregation of chromosomes during meiosis.
-It has been estimated that the frequency of abortions due to the structural rearrangements is 1-2%.
+- Structural rearrangements: The most common type of structural rearrangements leading to abortions are Robertsonian translocation, reciprocal translocation, and inversions.
+These rearrangements lead to the production of unbalanced chromosomes due to the abnormal segregation of chromosomes during meiosis.
+It has been estimated that the frequency of abortions due to structural rearrangements is 1-2%.